-Although existing literature on NVM has grown rapidly in the recent years, formally verifying programs and algorithms that operate on NVM has largely remained unexplored.
+Related work.
+Although existing literature on NVM has grown rapidly in recent years, formally verifying programs and algorithms that operate on NVM has largely remained unexplored.
 Friedman et al. [2018] developed several persistent queue implementations using the Intel-x86 persist instructions (e.g. flush); Zuriel et al. [2019] also developed two persistent set implementations using Intel-x86 persist instructions.
 Both [Friedman et al. 2018; Zuriel et al. 2019] argue that their implementations are correct by providing an informal argument at the level of program traces.
-Moreover, both

-[Friedman et al. 2018; Zuriel et al. 2019] assume that the underlying memory model is sequential consistency (SC) [Lamport 1979], rather than Intel x86-TSO.
+Derrick et al. [2019] provided a formal correctness proof of the queue implementation by Friedman et al. [2018]; this proof is also at the level of program traces.
+Moreover, all three of [Derrick et al. 2019; Friedman et al. 2018; Zuriel et al. 2019] assume that the underlying memory model is sequential consistency (SC) [Lamport 1979], rather than Intel x86-TSO.
 Raad et al. [2019] recently developed a persistent transactional library on top of the ARM architecture; they later adapted this implementation to the Px86{sim} architecture.
 In both cases they provide a formal proof of their implementation correctness on top of the corresponding architecture.
 Nevertheless, these proofs are low-level in that they operate at the level of execution traces, rather than the program syntax.